BettercareHealth/bettercare/maternal-care/test-2.md

 	1. Good fetal movements do not necessarily indicate fetal wellbeing.
 	1. From 28 weeks, all patients should be told about the importance of fetal movements.
 	1. A decrease in fetal movements always indicates that the fetus is distressed.
-9. Which patients should use a fetal-movement chart?
+9. Which patients should use a fetal movement chart?
 	1. All patients, where there is reason to be worried about the fetal condition
 	1. All primigravidas
 	1. All pregnant patients from 28 weeks gestation